frank26080115/alpha-fairy/doc/Camera-Reverse-Engineering.md

 Other cameras supports wireless control from the Imaging Edge Remote smartphone application.
 It is a lot more difficult to packet-sniff the communication between a smartphone and the camera as it is a direct connection.
 At this point I have not attempted to do so.
 I did attempt to do a port-scan on my A6600 and it revealed that it uses port number 10000.
 It accepts a TCP connection but as soon as any PTP commands are sent, it disconnects.

 Also, [Sony does actually provide a SDK](https://support.d-imaging.sony.co.jp/app/sdk/en/index.html) for some cameras!
 But the SDK is meant for Windows, MacOS, and Linux (with a heavy focus on Raspberry Pi in the documentation, thanks Sony!
 Did you know Sony UK manufactures Raspberry Pis?).
 The SDK does not expose any of the protocol and its codes, and cannot be used for a microcontroller platform.

+## Adding the HTTP JSON-RPC Protocol, mid August 2022

+I figured out that older cameras use a deprecated API and SDK that Sony used to offer: https://developer.sony.com/develop/cameras/api-information/supported-features-and-compatible-cameras

+It's a totally proprietary protocol (no standard organization), and is missing manual focusing (so focus stacking is impossible, as is any other feature that requires manual focus).
+It uses plain JSON and is fairly well documented.